florentpoujol/Daneel/readme.md

 ### Stack Trace

 When an error is triggered by `Danel.Debug.PrintError(message)`, Daneel print a "stack trace" in the Runtime Report.
-The stack trace nicely shows the history of function calls whithin the framework that lead to the error and display values recieved as argument as well as returned values.
+The stack trace nicely shows the history of function calls within the framework that lead to the error and display values received as argument as well as returned values.
-It reads from top to bottom, the last function called -where the error occured- at the bottom.
+It reads from top to bottom, the last function called -where the error occurred- at the bottom.
 For instance, when trying to set the model of a ModelRenderer (to a Model that does not exists) via gameObject:Set() :

     ~~~~~ Daneel.Debug.StackTrace ~~~~~